model-checking/kani/rfc/src/rfcs/0006-unstable-api.md

 This is similar to the interface used by [the standard library](https://rustc-dev-guide.rust-lang.org/stability.html#unstable).

 If the user tries to use an unstable feature in Kani without explicitly enabling it, Kani will trigger an error.
-For unstable APIs, the error will be trigger during the crate compilation.
+For unstable APIs, the error will be triggered during the crate compilation.

 ## Detailed Design